Culture of Israel: Visual arts

 From the beginning of the 20th century, visual arts in Israel have shown a creative orientation, influenced both by the West and East, as well as by the land itself, its development, the character of the cities, and stylistic trends emanating from art centers abroad.
 In painting, sculpture, photography, and other art forms, the country's varied landscape is the protagonist: the hill terraces and ridges produce special dynamics of line and shape; the foothills of the Negev, the prevailing grayish-green vegetation, and the clear luminous light result in distinctive color effects; and the sea and sand affect surfaces.
 On the whole, local landscapes, concerns, and politics lie at the center of Israeli art, and ensure its uniqueness.

 The earliest Israeli art movement was the Bezalel school of the Ottoman and early Mandate period, when artists portrayed both Biblical and Zionist subjects in a style influenced by the European Art Nouveau movement, symbolism, and traditional Persian, Jewish, and Syrian artistry.

+During the 1920s, the art scene saw a drastic shift with the growing influence of modern European art, chief among them the influence of the French Ecole de Paris on the Yishuv.
+Yitzhak Frenkel Frenel was the heralder of this movement and the first to teach in a modern style akin to the manner in France.
+The first abstract painter in Israel, he opened the Histadrut Art Studio in Tel Aviv (1926-1929).
+Artists that learned under Frenkel such as Moshe Castel, Shimshon Holzman and others would venture to Paris themselves and return, increasing the influence of Paris on the early Israeli art scene.
+At the same time, the Israeli art scene shifted from Jerusalem to Tel Aviv.
+The latter, which became the center of Hebrew literature and theatre, was also the new center of modern art in the country (this expressed itself in the opening of Frenkel's art studio in Tel Aviv, as well as modern art exhibitions such as the Ohel's Modern Artists Exhibition).

+The city of Safed had a vibrant artists' quarter due to Safed's artistic appeal, drawing painters from all art movements to Safed during the summer up until the late 70s.
+Today Israeli artists have ventured into Optical Art, digital art, AI art and more.
+Israel also has a vibrant street art scene; southern Tel Aviv is a hotspot of street Art culture.